renovate-testing/test-30906-duplicate-regex-managers/README.md

 ## Expected behavior

-The number of dependecies should remain the same after successive runs.
+The number of dependecies should remain the same after subsequent runs.